What Is The Difference Between Pipe Coupling And Union?

 • Connection methods

 Threaded connections, welding, sockets, and other related components are essential in various mechanical and structural applications.
-Threaded connections are very common, especially for smaller diameters.
+Threaded connections are common, especially for smaller diameters.
 Welding provides a strong, permanent joint.
 Sockets are used with socket-weld fittings.

 • Manufacturing standards